Day 59 - long water carries, sore feet, and some views (37.5 miles)

 Right before I was to reconnect with the CDT I tried to take a shortcut but didn’t turn out like I thought so had to go back to the trail.

 The last part of the day had me go over this very rocky hill.
 That was really tough on my feet.
-For the most part my feet didn’t hurt too bad but the last 2 miles on the day weren’t fun.
+For the most part my feet didn’t hurt too bad all day but the last 2 miles weren’t fun.

 I did stop to eat dinner about 2 miles out and hike the rest in the dark.
 That’s the price for taking a longer lunch break.
 I figured doing a little night hiking would be cooler but not fun hiking on those rocks.